aws-samples/sagemaker-multimodal-workshop/README.md

 * Train a miltimodal autoMM model using a Amazon SageMaker training job
 * Perform batch inference using a Amazon SageMaker Processing job

+We will use AutoGluon for Multimodal model training and inference.
+[AutoGluon](https://github.com/awslabs/autogluon) automates machine learning tasks enabling you to easily achieve strong predictive performance in your applications.
+With just a few lines of code, you can train and deploy high-accuracy deep learning models on tabular, image, and text data.
+This example shows how to use AutoGluon MultiModal with Amazon SageMaker by using prebuilt AutoGluon containers.

 # Getting Started

 For this workshop you’ll get access to a temporary AWS Account already pre-configured with Amazon SageMaker Notebook Intances.
 Follow the steps in this section to login to your AWS Account and download the workshop material.